Discovering Hierarchy-Grounded Domains with Adaptive Granularity for Clinical Domain Generalization: Methodology

 \subsection{Hierarchy-Guided Domain Discovery}

-While domain labels are unobserved in EHR datasets, it is intuitive that patients sharing similar diagnostic histories tend to belong to the same domain.
-In clinical practice, a clinician treating a newly diagnosed patient often reviews past cases with the same diagnosis to gain a clearer understanding of the disease’s typical progression, suggesting that a similar idea can be used to discover unseen domains.
-A na\"{i}ve approach is to partition patient cohorts by treating the multi-hot vector $\mathbf{v}_t$ from each admission as a soft label for domain features.
-However, this approach faces two key challenges: (1) it ignores temporal information, and (2) the number of domains grows exponentially with $|\mathcal{C}|$ (i.e. $2^{|\mathcal{C}|}$).

-To overcome these issues, we propose a hierarchy-guided domain discovery algorithm that assigns and updates domain IDs based on medical history and specific task definitions.
-Given a set of patient samples \(\{\mathbf{x}^{(i)}\}_{i=1}^{N_{\mathrm{tr}}}\), we define a look-up table with sparse labels
+While domain IDs are unavailable in EHR data, it is intuitive that patients with similar medical diagnoses (concepts) often belong to the same domain.
+Naively partitioning patients by medical histories $\mathbf{x}$ implicitly induces soft domain labels, but leads to an exponential growth of latent domains with vocabulary size $|\mathcal{C}|$ (i.e., $2^{|\mathcal{C}|}$).
+To address this issue, we propose a hierarchy-guided domain discovery algorithm that prunes overly fine-grained nodes and assigns domain IDs at appropriate ancestor levels, forming a compact domain set that still covers all concepts (see Figure~\ref{fig:intro}).
+An assignment matrix $\mathbf{M}$ can be generated to query domain IDs via

-where \(N_{\mathrm{tr}}\) is the number of training patients, $|\mathcal{C^{'}}|$ is the size of the pruned vocabulary with the smaller size.
-By leveraging $\mathcal{C^{'}}$, the algorithm merges fine-grained codes into fewer, higher-level clusters, allowing patients with or without a particular disease to occupy different latent domains as needed—while avoiding exponential domain growth.
-This transformation can be also denoted as $\mathcal{M}: \mathbf{x} \mapsto \mathbf{m}$, where $\mathbf{m}$ indicates the assigned domain ID.
+where \(N_{\mathrm{tr}}\) is the number of training patients, $|\mathcal{C^{'}}|$ is the pruned vocabulary size.
+It merges fine-grained codes into higher-level clusters, allowing patients with or without a particular disease to occupy different latent domains as needed.